RayDudexD/sIbO-Enhanced/README.md

 # sIbO-Enhanced

-## sIbO is a powerful program writed in Batch with useless auth system for things like:
+## sIbO is a powerful program writed in Batch with useyes auth system for things like:

 **See details below:**